alexhernandezgarcia/alexhernandezgarcia.github.io/slides/mlforscience-udem-feb24.md

 * .highlight1[generalise] to unexplored regions of the search space and
 * .highlight1[build better queries]

-.conclusion[An active learning pipeline with generative machine learning could provide _exponential_ gains.]
+.conclusion[Active learning with generative machine learning can in theory more efficiently explore the candidate space.]
 ]

 ---